Marker Logo

 this page online

 Location.
 36° 10.68′ N, 86° 47.892′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in North Nashville.
-Marker is at the intersection of 9th Avenue North and Garfield Street, on the right when traveling south on 9th Avenue North.
+It is at the intersection of 9th Avenue North and Garfield Street, on the right when traveling south on 9th Avenue North.
 Touch for map.
 Marker is at or near this postal address: 1531 9th Ave N, Nashville TN 37208, United States of America.
 Touch for directions.

 Buena Vista School / School Desegregation in Nashville "Nashville Plan" Schools Marker image.
 Click for full size.

-Photographed By Darren Jefferson Clay, March 9, 2024
+Photographed by Darren Jefferson Clay, March 9, 2024

 2. Buena Vista School / School Desegregation in Nashville "Nashville Plan" Schools Marker